sempernow/refpages/REFs/Kubernetes.CKAD.md

 - CNCF Kubernetes releases are in 3 month intervals.
 - Deprications are common.
-- SIX MONTH window to revise YAML manifests (kubeconfig).
+- SIX MONTH window to revise YAML manifests (YAML).
     - Depricated API versions are supported for only two releases.

 How to fix: